 Originality, plagiarism and acknowledgement of sources

-Authors will submit only entirely original works, and will appropriately cite or quote the work and/or words of others.
-Publications that have been influential in determining the nature of the reported work should also be cited.
+Authors will submit only entirely original works, and will appropriately cite or

 Multiple, redundant or concurrent publication